shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 | C           | ramen        |
 | C           | ramen        |

-4. **What is the most purchased item on the menu and how many times was it purchased by all customers?**
+### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?

 ***query:***
 ```SQL